Egg3901/corpgame/ENVIRONMENT_GUIDE.md

 # Environment Configuration Guide

-Corporate Sim uses `.env` files to keep secrets per service.
+Corporate Warfare uses `.env` files to keep secrets per service.
 This guide documents every variable, defaults, and how to configure them for local development, staging, and production (AWS EC2 + RDS).

 ---